-Welcome to ETI's Breaking News Service
+Welcome to ETI News

 The independent automotive aftermarket faces an imminent “communications conundrum.”
 Telematics have reached a tipping point that will impact service, repair and custom shops and technicians at many levels.
 Recently, the Automotive Aftermarket Telematics Force (TFF) provided an industry update to a broad spectrum of attendees at ToolTech 2015, hosted by the Equipment and Tool Institute (ETI).
 Read More.